 Jaishankar Meets European Commission President, Lauds Her Views On Re-Energizing India's Engagement With Europe

-External Affairs Minister S Jaishankar recently met with European Commission President Ursula von der Leyen during her two-day visit to India.
-This meeting was part of a broader effort to strengthen India-EU relations, with Jaishankar expressing appreciation for von der Leyen's views on enhancing India's engagement with Europe.
+External Affairs Minister S. Jaishankar recently met with European Commission President Ursula von der Leyen in New Delhi, commending her vision for revitalizing India's engagement with Europe.

-The European Commission President, accompanied by all 27 EU commissioners, emphasized the importance of India as a trusted friend and strategic ally for Europe, particularly in an era marked by global conflicts and competition.

-This is President Ursula von der Leyen's third visit to India.
-She previously visited India for a bilateral official visit in April 2022 and to attend the G20 Leaders' Summit in September 2023.
-PM Modi and President Ursula von der Leyen have also met regularly on the sidelines of multilateral meetings.

-The EU has recently articulated its Indo-Pacific strategy, indicating interest in deeper collaborations.
-Discussions may include formalizing agreements to bolster coordination between naval forces operating in the region.
+This meeting was part of von der Leyen's two-day bilateral visit to India, accompanied by members of the European College of Commissioners.
+Jaishankar expressed his appreciation for her thoughts on re-energizing India's engagement with Europe, highlighting the significant participation of Indian ministers and EU commissioners as a testament to the importance placed on deeper India-EU ties.

-Von der Leyen's visit aimed to deepen the strategic partnership between India and the EU, with discussions focusing on advancing trade, economic security, and resilient supply chains.
+Von der Leyen's visit aimed to strengthen the strategic partnership between India and the EU, with discussions expected to focus on elevating their collaboration across various sectors.
+These include trade, investments, resilient supply chains, digital technologies, semiconductors, green hydrogen, clean energy, sustainable urbanization, water management, defence, and space.

-The EU is seeking to expedite a long-delayed free trade agreement with India, with negotiations scheduled for March.
-Jaishankar has also been a strong advocate for concluding the India-EU FTA, highlighting its potential to stabilize a volatile global environment.

-The visit marked a significant moment in India-EU relations, as it was the first time the entire European Commission College of Commissioners visited India together.
+The EU has been keen to deepen its engagement with India, particularly in light of its Indo-Pacific strategy, which emphasizes collaboration in naval coordination and other strategic areas.

+The visit also marked a significant moment for India, as the EU is its largest trading partner.
+India seeks to bolster its trade and investment ties with Europe, while also developing bilateral technology and defence cooperation.

 ANI